AyushChaturvedi2711/angularts/README.md

 ## Development server
 Run `npm install latest` to install dependencies required for running the application.

+Installing external library bootstrap for responsive webpage:- `npm install bootstrap` and Next, you also need to install jQuery using the following command: `npm install jquery`
+Open the angular.json file of your project and include: node_modules/bootstrap/dist/css/bootstrap.css in the projects->architect->build->styles array, node_modules/bootstrap/dist/js/bootstrap.js in the projects->architect->build->scripts array, node_modules/bootstrap/dist/js/bootstrap.js in the projects->architect->build->scripts array

 Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding